NabaviLab/sigGCN/README.md

 Six variables should be provided.

 @dirData, type=str, "directory of cell x gene matrix"

 @dataset, type=str, "dataset to load"

 @dirAdj, type = str, "directory of adj matrix"

 @dirLabel, type = str, "directory of adj matrix"

 @outputDir, type = str, "directory to save results"

 @saveResults, type=int, default=0, "whether or not save the results, use 1 to save and 0 to not save"

 To train the model, run the file:

-python siggcn.py --dirData="" --dataset="Zhengsorted" --dirAdj="" --dirLabel="" --outputDir="" --saveResults=0
+python siggcn.py --dirData="data/" --dataset="Zhengsorted" --dirAdj="data/Zhengsorted/" --dirLabel="data/Zhengsorted/" --outputDir="data/output" --saveResults=0